stolostron/rhacm-docs/troubleshoot/ts_kms_plugin.md

 ### Symptom

-Failed to create a secret by using the CLI or the {{site.data.keyword.gui}}.
+Failed to create a secret by using the CLI or the console.
 You see the error `Error from server (InternalError): Internal error occurred: rpc error: code = Unknown desc = BXNIM0415E:Provided API key could not be found`.

 ### Cause